 The registration fee is $19.50 and covers an event patch and lunch.
-Registration is on a first-come, first-serve basis with a maximum of 375 Scouts.
-Merit badge classes sizes are between 8-15 Scouts.
+Registration is on a first-come, first-serve basis.
+Merit badge class sizes are limited.

 How to Register - Click on the Register button

 Step 3: Choose a class (click “+” sign)